Snow Routes & Service

 How Snow Routes Work

-1. When inclement weather arrives, snow routes will be determined on a route-by-route basis.
-This means that one route may be assigned a snow route while the other routes are operating normally.
+1. When inclement weather arrives, snow routes will be determined by route.
+This means that one route may be on a snow route while others are not.
+Example: Route 3 may be on a snow route while no other route is affected.

 3. Once declared, a snow route will remain in effect for at least four hours.